mrakgr/The-Spiral-Language/readme.md

 One design decision that needs to be highlighted is that the adjoint for the cost function is not seeded with one.
 Instead it is implicitly assumed to be that in the backward step.
 This is so recurrent nets do not have to make numerous redundant calls just to set the cost to one.
 One thing the `error` does as a service is automatically divide by the batch size.

-Apart from the two above, the library also has the softmax cross entropy which has a more elaborate implementation due to needing to be fused with the softmax activation so it won't be shown here.
-As a matter of fast, that particular implementation is not actually fully fused and that bit of work will be left for the future.
+Apart from the two above, the library also has the softmax cross entropy which has a more elaborate implementation due to how its backward step works so it won't be shown here.
+As a matter of fast, that particular implementation is not fully fused yet and that bit of work will be left for the future.

 There is one more primitive to be covered before the tutorial can proceed to the next step.